top of page

 HOSPITAL and EMERGENCY

 The nearest hospital/emergency room is a 4 minute drive.
-Make a left onto the 62 highway, then a left at White Feather Road (nearest stop light).
-The hospital is on the left.
+Make a left onto the 62 highway, then a left at White Feather Road.
+If you have time and want to go to a good hospital, opt for Eisenhower or Desert Regional down in Palm Springs.

 911 INFO:

-Tell emergency personnel that the ranch is on Sunkist Road, south of the 62 Hwy, second property on the left (east) side.
+Tell emergency personnel that the ranch is on Sunkist Road, south of the 62 Hwy, second property on the left (east).

 Cross streets: Highway 62 and Sunkist Rd